 The undergraduate Nursing Program provides a broad-based arts and sciences curriculum that prepares students as generalists to enter the profession of nursing.
-After successfully completing the program, students are eligible to take the NCLEX-RN licensure exam in order to obtain an RN license to practice nursing.
-Separate admission is required into the upper division program with application made during the spring semester of the sophomore year.
-Prerequisite courses required before admission into the program are taken during the first two undergraduate years.
-The nursing program only admits students each fall.
-The BSN Nursing Program is currently approved by the NC Board of Nursing to maintain 40 students.
-Entry into the program is very competitive.
+After successfully completing the program, students are eligible to take the NCLEX-RN licensure exam in order to practice nursing as a Registered Nurse.

 OUTSIDE THE CLASSROOM

 Our students gain valuable hands-on experience by working within the local communities in hospitals, mental health facilities, end of life care, home health care, public school systems, community health, nursing homes and wound care.

 Students participate in poverty simulation, community clinics, public school clinics, health fairs, and a variety of community outreach opportunities and small individual lab experiences.

 Alyssa Huntley, '19